 A Brief Overview

-The Hawaiian Trail and Mountain Corporation was originally organized in 1910 by Alexander Hume Ford.
+The Hawaiian Trail and Mountain Corporation was originally organized by Alexander Hume Fordin 1910 as a hiking and social club.
 It had enjoyed an informal existence for many years before that time.
 Club activities ceased during World War I, but HTMC was reorganized in 1919 (and 2019).
 Membership levels have varied from a few dozen to around 500 currently.

-A board of directors elects officers and conducts HTMC business between annual general membership meetings, usually held on the first Sunday in April.
+An elected Board of Directors elects Officers and conducts HTMC business between annual general membership meetings, usually held on the first Sunday in April.
 The monthly board meetings (almost always at Waimanalo and on the third Wednesday of the month) are open to all members.
-The board is supported by a number of standing and special committees.
+The board is supported by a number of advisory committees and individual appointees.

 Everything we are, and everything we may become, depends on the willingness of our members to donate time and energy to HTMC activities.
-We are always looking for people to help out, particularly by volunteering to help maintain our trails, by participating in our various committees or, eventually, by becoming a hike coordinator..
-We hope that you will not only join HTMC, but will also join up with other members keen on making it the kind of organization that we all want to be a part of.
+We are always looking for volunteers to to help maintain Oahu’s trails and/or to serve in an HTMC governance role or as a hike coordinator.